davidsneighbour/hugo-renderhooks/README.md

 <!--- CARD END --->

-# DNB GoHugo Component / Renderhooks
+# David's Neighbour GoHugo Component / Renderhooks

 ❗this is work in progress, I just uploaded the current state so I can link to it.
 The original repo can be found within the revisions of (github.com/dnb-org/components] I think.